kennethd/coursera-getdata-009-project/README.md

                             exdir = EXTRACT_DIR)
 ```

-Each of the arguments provides a default, and none are required.
+Each of the arguments provides a default, so none are required.
 If you
 already have a copy of the original zip file in your working directory and
 want to avoid downloading it again, you can provide `zipFile`, and so on...